FirasAbouzahr/CollectiveRepo/Geant4PETSimulations/readme.md

 -- Found XQuartzGL: /usr/X11R6/include
 -- Configuring done
 -- Generating done
--- Build files have been written to: /Users/feef/Desktop/PETSimulation/build

-build $: make -j4
+-- Build files have been written to: /Users/Firas/Desktop/PETSimulation/build build $: # now run make: build $: make -j4
 ```
 * I'll skip the long output that follows from running make.
 Finally, after all of this, run the command ./PETSim while still in the same build directory and your simulation will start!